salaboy/from-monolith-to-k8s/workshop.md

 ```
 ## Questions
 This section includes a set of questions for you to experiment and try to answer, we recommend doing this after the live workshop.

 - What happens if you kill a pod from the following services: `fmtok8s-agenda` and/or `fmtok8s-c4p`? how do you solve this problem?
 - What are the main two functionalities provided by the component called `API Gateway`?
 Why is so important?
 - How and where would you add Single Sign On?
+- How would you test these services?
+Have you heard about **Consumer Driven Contract Testing**?

 # Version 2: Visualize